 Single applicants have a countable asset limit of $2,000, and married applicants can have assets up to $3,000.
-However, married couples, in which only one spouse is applying for services, are permitted a much higher asset limit.
+Married couples, in which only one spouse is applying for services, are permitted a much higher asset limit.
 Assets are considered jointly owned for Medicaid eligibility, even if only one spouse is applying for benefits.
-In 2020, non-applicant spouses are allowed to keep up to $128,640 of the couples assets.
+In 2021, non-applicant spouses are allowed to keep up to $130,380 of the couples assets.
 This is called a community spouse resource allowance.
 Learn more about Medicaid and jointly owned assets here.

 There are three categories of personal care related expenses that are paid for by the Independent Choices program.

-1) Personal Assistance Services – any assistance provided by a person that helps the program participant to accomplish their activities of daily living such as bathing, dressing, toiletry, mobility, eating, and personal hygiene.
+1) Personal Assistance Services / Respite Personal Assistance Services – any assistance provided by a person that helps the program participant to accomplish their activities of daily living, such as bathing, dressing, toiletry, mobility, eating, and personal hygiene.

 2) Products and Services that Increase Independence – these are goods and services that contribute towards decreasing the program participant’s reliance on other persons.
 This can include remote controls for operating lighting or household appliances, as well as technology-enabled services, such as personal emergency response and remote monitoring.
 Items to improve the health of the eligible individual, such as nutritional supplements and medications not covered by Medicaid, may also be purchased via the monthly allowance allotted by this program.

 3) Home Modifications and Assistive Technologies – participants can save their monthly compensation to put towards the purchase of higher cost items or services, such as wheelchair ramps, stair-glides, walk-in tubs, and other modifications that increase their ability to live independently.

 Those persons who are not yet on Medicaid, must first apply for the program.
-They can learn more about the process here.
-Again, it is emphasized that if one is not sure if they will be eligible, that they consult with a Medicaid planner before application.
+Information about the application process can be found here.
+Again, it is emphasized that it is recommended that persons who are unsure if they are eligible consult with a Medicaid planner before application.